 Student work: Student work covered by rules regarding academic honesty includes papers, research, tests, examinations and all forms of studio and production work as practised within the School of the Arts, Media, Performance and Design (AMPD).

-Breaches of academic honesty: Please consult the Senate Policy on Academic Honesty for a discussion of academic honesty and definitions of breach of academic honesty.
+Breaches of academic honesty: Please consult the York library resource on academic honesty for a discussion of academic honesty and definitions of breach of academic honesty.
 Among other issues, the Senate policy discusses offences such as cheating; submission of one piece of work in satisfaction of two assignments without prior informed consent; impersonation; plagiarism and other misappropriation of the work of another; abuse of confidentiality; falsification or forgery of documents; obstruction of the academic activities of another; aiding or abetting academic misconduct; failure to divulge previous attendance at another postsecondary educational institution on an admissions application etc. In particular, students taking courses in the School of the Arts, Media, Performance and Design should be mindful of the dangers of misappropriation and misrepresentation which are breaches of academic honesty.

 Misappropriation of another’s work: In the creation and presentation of all studio and performance work, and all other artistic and technical works, students who use the work of others must clearly state the extent and nature of the appropriation to their instructor.
 Failure to do so shall constitute a breach of academic honesty.

-Misrepresentation of collaborative projects: Filure to give appropriate credit to collaborators, or the listing of others as collaborators who have not contributed to the work, shall constitute a breach of academic honesty.
+Misrepresentation of collaborative projects: Failure to give appropriate credit to collaborators, or the listing of others as collaborators who have not contributed to the work, shall constitute a breach of academic honesty.